robbiesri/HugoBlog/content/post/gfx/api-compare-p1.md

 had feature levels for the queues as well.

 Vulkan is frustrating because of how _enormous_ the input structure is.
-It's very easy to make a mistake in your device creation request, and validation isn't guaranteed to catch something that you didn't intend.
+It's easy to make a mistake in your device creation request, and validation isn't guaranteed to catch something that you didn't intend.
 It's also annoying that you have to specify the queues up front, only to request them later on.
 Why not just use the D3D12 model in that case?
 Why not just "enable" all queues by default?
 Why do I need to know the specific index in the queue family?
 When do I ever need to know that information after fetching the queue?

 ## Window + Swapchain